History of the University of North Carolina at Chapel Hill: Beginnings: Late 18th century

-Five years later, chartered by the North Carolina General Assembly on December 11, 1789, and beginning instruction in 1795, the University of North Carolina at Chapel Hill (then named simply the University of North Carolina) is the oldest public university in the nation, as measured by start of instruction as a public institution.
+Five years later, chartered by the North Carolina General Assembly on December 11, 1789, and beginning instruction in 1795, the University of North Carolina at Chapel Hill (then named simply the University of North Carolina) became the oldest public university in the nation, as measured by start of instruction as a public institution.
 The university was the first land grant school in North Carolina; however, shortly after they were stripped of their title for using funds in an improper manner.
 The College of William & Mary, chartered in 1693, and the University of Georgia, chartered in 1785, are both older as measured by date of charter.
 However, William & Mary was originally a private institution, and did not become a public university until 1906.
 Georgia has always been a public institution, but did not start classes until 1801.
 A political leader in revolutionary America, William Richardson Davie, led efforts to build legislative and financial support for the university.

 The site of New Hope Chapel was chosen for "the purity of the water, the salubrity of the air and the great healthfulness of the climate", as well as its location at the center of the state, at the intersection of two major roads.
+David Ker, who conducted the local high school in Chapel Hill, was chosen as the first presiding professor of the university.

 The university opened in a single building, which came to be called Old East.
 Still in use as a residence hall, it is the oldest building originally constructed for a public university in the United States.
 Davie, in full Masonic Ceremony as he was the Grand Master of the Grand Lodge of North Carolina at the time, laid the cornerstone on October 12, 1793, near an abandoned Anglican chapel which led to the naming of the town as Chapel Hill.
 The first student, Hinton James, from near Burgaw in what is now Pender County, arrived on February 12, 1795.
 While a student, James was among the students who broke off from the Debating Society (later renamed the Dialectic Society) to form the Concord Society (later renamed the Philanthropic Society).
 A dormitory on the UNC campus is named in his honor.
 It is currently the southernmost on-campus dormitory and houses primarily first-year students.